If you’re looking for tools to add to wealth-building, compound interest must be included in your toolbox.

 When signing up for SoFi Invest you’ll complete a short survey so SoFi can generate specific investment recommendations based on your goals.
 Start investing with as little as $5.

 - SoFi Invest App: $5 to $1,000 in free stock for users who sign up via mobile app.

 - Fees: $0 in SoFi commission fees on every trade, every time.

 - Investment types: Stocks, Fractional Share Investments in ETFs, Cryptocurrency trading, Retirement Investing in Roth or Traditional IRA.

 - Option to automate: Automatically invest a portion of your paycheck.

-- Account types: Robo-advisor brokerage, retirement, and checking accounts.
+- Account types: Brokerage, retirement, Checking and Savings Accounts.